acw414/eLISA/README.md

 ```
 scp c177-23@hoffman2.idre.ucla.edu:/u/home/class/c177/c177-xx/eLISA/results.csv *path to location on your computer*
 ```
-Remember to replace the part after 'scp' with your own login and path to results on Hoffman.
+Remember to replace the part after 'scp' with your own login and the path to results on Hoffman.